colleirose/rose-mls/README.md

 A work-in-progress MLS implementation with support for all ciphersuites.

 The code doesn't work and isn't tested, it's just here as a reference/draft to keep working on.

 We use OpenSSL for Ed448, while everything else uses RustCrypto and aws-lc.
 We generally prefer to implement most of the protocol in Rust when we can, while using aws-lc and OpenSSL for the rest.

+Current code is very messy, we will need to migrate the x509.rs from OpenSSL to aws-lc but it's kept as it currently is so that it works as a placeholder.

 Inspiration from:
 - https://github.com/awslabs/mls-rs/ (used as a base for this code, most of the mls-rs code is still in this repository)